 When interviewing as part of the hiring process, there are ways in which to make them more effective.
 It is important to note, however, that interview data used on their own can be problematic (see our article Optimise your hiring process) but, in conjunction with other data, they can add value.

 Broadly speaking, there are two types of interviews, unstructured and structured.

 Unstructured interviews follow no predefined procedure.
 They can consist of any question the interviewer feels like asking in the moment, which may or may not be related to the role and is likely to differ between candidates.

-Structured interviews, of which a ‘competency-based interview’ is one, allows an interviewer to ask many different candidates the same question, which allows for easier comparison of data.
-The questions are also strictly based on the role requirements, and do not pertain to any personal or perceived as irrelevant questions.
+Structured interviews, of which a “competency-based interview” is one, allows an interviewer to ask many different candidates the same question, which allows for easier comparison of data.
+The questions are also strictly based on role requirements – they do not pertain to any personal questions or questions that are perceived as irrelevant.

 It has been suggested that interviews can add something not covered in an assessment.
-This is true, as it explores job-specific activities and scenarios, whereas assessments are more holistic.
-Research shows interview questions based on specific job competencies identified through job analysis, as being critical to job success, demonstrate high levels of legitimacy and reliability and decreased levels of adverse impact.
+This is true as it explores job-specific activities and scenarios, whereas assessments are more holistic.
+Research shows that interview questions that are based on specific job competencies – identified through job analysis as being critical to job success – demonstrate high levels of legitimacy and reliability, and decreased levels of adverse impact.

 Rheeder, J. (2018).
-Legal aspects in recruitment and selection.
-Retrieved from https://www.jrattorneys.co.za/south-african-labour-law-articles/employment-equity-and-unfair-discrimination/legal-aspects-in-recruitment-and-selection.html.
+Legal Aspects in Recruitment and Selection.
+Johanette Rheeder Incorporated.
+Retrieved from https://www.jrattorneys.co.za/south-african-labour-law-articles/employment-equity-and-unfair-discrimination/legal-aspects-in-recruitment-and-selection.html